openhab/org.openhab.binding.zwave/doc/wintop/itemp_0_0.md

 ### Parameter 5: Operating Mode

 Operating Mode
-Defines if the sensor is in normal wakeup mode or always on (drains battery fast) The following option values may be configured -:
+<p&gtDefines if the sensor is in normal wakeup mode or always on (drains battery fast)</p&gt
+The following option values may be configured -:

 | Value  | Description |